cair/GraphTsetlinMachine/README.md

 **7) Full Clause With Message Literals; 8)Full Clause Matching; 9) Evaluation; 10) Classification.**

+The message literals of the clause (marked in red) can now be activated for full clause evaluation.

 <p align="center">
   <img width="90%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/FullClauseMatchingAndEvaluationSequenceClassification.png">
 </p>

+The result is an updated truth value per node.
+Finally, the truth values are ORed together to give the final classification $Y = 2$ (three consecutive $\mathbf{A}$).

 ### Logical Learning With Nested Clauses